 - In a mixing bowl, combine flour, sugar, cocoa powder, baking powder, baking soda and salt.
 Mix until combined.

 - Add egg replacer mixture (or whisked eggs), milk, vanilla extract and oil.
 Beat with a hand mixer for 2 minutes until well mixed.
 I whisked vigorously with a hand whisk for 3~4 minutes.

 - Add the boiling water and mix until combined.
 The batter will be thin.

 - Pour into the prepared pan or pans and bake for 30~35 minutes for the round cake pans, 35~40 minutes for the 9"x13" baking pan, 50~55 minutes-for the 12cup bundt cake pan and 22~25 minutes for the cupcakes.

 - Cool in the pan for 10 minutes, then remove from the pan and let cool on a wire rack.
 Cool completely before frosting.

-- Stir in cocoa.
-Alternately add powdered sugar and milk, beating to spreading consistency.
+- Alternately add powdered sugar and milk, beating to spreading consistency.

 - Add more sugar or milk to adjust the consistency.

 - Stir in vanilla.
 Frost the cakes when completely cooled.

 - Part of All purpose flour can be subbed with whole wheat pastry flour or barley flour.
 Use ½cup of either of these flours and 1¼cups all purpose flour in the recipe without affecting the texture of the cake.